 It was love at first sight and it is still the love of my life.
-New York has never lost its attraction, fascination and this feeling of butterflies in my stomach since we met the very first time 27 years ago.
-Born on July 4th, it was probably meant to be.
-As a student later a freelance working journalist It wasn’t always clear if I could ever afford living this dream though.
-It is not only a prejudice that New York is a place where people either live in huge apartments (with their parents) or in closets (with two significant others).
-Either way, New York is it so worth to to make sacrifices.
-So New York wields a magnetic force over thousands and thousands of moneyless artists (talented and not talented), dreamer and visionaries (with or without a job), who come to New York and make it work.
-And I do not even wonder why.
-New York is one-of-a-kind, breath taking, exhorting, energetic.
-Since I am not a broadway star, Street musician or investment banker, but someone who loves discovering the world.
-I was just lucky to end up here in New York due to my husbands job.
-Like 8.5 million people I call New York home now, while for the rest of the world New York is on the top of the bucket list.
+New York has never lost its attraction, fascination, and this feeling of butterflies in my stomach since we first met 27 years ago.
+I was born on July 4th, so it was probably meant to be.
+As a student and later as a freelance working journalist, it wasn’t always clear if I could even afford living this dream.
+Even though it’s known that New York is a place where people either live in huge apartments (with their parents) or in closets (with two significant others), it is worth to make sacrifices for.
+So New York wields a magnetic force over thousands and thousands of moneyless artists (talented and not talented), dreamers and visionaries (with or without a job), who come to New York and make it work.
+And I do not even wonder why anymore.
+New York is one-of-a-kind, breath taking, exhorting and energetic and since I am not a broadway star, street musician or investment banker, but someone who loves discovering the world, I was just lucky to end up here, in New York, due to my husbands job.
+Like 8.5 million people, I call New York home now, while for the rest of the world New York is on the top of the bucket list.

 You never feel lonely, just date your city you will always feel inspired and entertained.